synox/disposable-email-imap/readme.md

 - (optionally) configure the link redirection provider (to keep the existence of your installation secret) in `index.php`

 ## TODO
- 1. auto-delete old messages
- 2. security audit against xss/sqli
+ 1. security audit against xss/sqli

 ## development environment